simply-nicky/cbclib/docs/reference/func_api.rst

 measured CBC patterns.
 Some of these routines rely on the 2-dimensional Fourier transform.
 All of the pertained functions use `FFTW <https://www.fftw.org>`_ library to perform the fast Fourier transform (FFT).

+Also, the `pyFFTW wrapper <https://github.com/pyFFTW/pyFFTW>`_ of the `FFTW <https://www.fftw.org>`_ library is incorporated into the library for computing dicrete Fourier transforms of multidimensional arrays.

 .. toctree::
     :maxdepth: 1

+    classes/fftw
     funcs/next_fast_len
     funcs/fft_convolve
     funcs/gaussian_filter